zey9991/research_report/pendle/Pendle V2 Fee Optimization.md

 # Modeling the Relationship Between FeeTier and EfficientRatio

 In this section, we aim to explore the relationship between fee tiers and efficient ratios.
 We have tried out three different models to capture the statistical relationship.
-Each of them are followed by sensitivity and heterohestic analyses.
+Each of them are followed by sensitivity and heterohestic analyses in the next section.

 ## Dataset Description